algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document.md

 ## **4.1 Interpreter**

 ### **4.1.1 Purpose/ Description**
-An [Interpreter](#Interpreter-id) is a type of software program that reads and executes code written line by line, without the need for prior compilation into machine code.
+An [interpreter](#Interpreter-id) is a type of software program that reads and executes code written line by line, without the need for prior compilation into machine code.
 It interprets the code instructions directly into machine-readable instructions that the computer's processor can understand and execute.

 ### **4.1.2 Use case**
 1. Read file[.aop](#aop-id)